Last Updated on September 25, 2023 by foxintheforest

 Do I Need a Permit to Hike to Chicago Lakes?

 In short yes if you’re coming from Summit Lake.
-You need a reservation to access the Mt Evans Scenic Byway (Summit Lake) from May through October.
+You need a reservation to access the Blue Sky (formerly Mt Evans) Scenic Byway (Summit Lake) from May through October.
 The road opens once the snow has melted, so the time varies every year.

 The Echo Lake Mountain Park is open year-round and does not require a permit to park.
 However, since this is one of the most beautiful Colorado hikes, on fall and summer weekends the parking will fill up, so plan for an early start.